poojan/scaffoldery/README.md

 scaffoldery
 ===========

-Work in progress - A scaffolding framework inspired by rails, yeoman and component.
+A scaffolding framework inspired by rails, yeoman and component.

 ## Why
 It should be super simple to create templates to automate your own workflow.
 You should be able to create project specific cutsomizations.